Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 ### 1.5 - Generate a User JWT

 Generate a JWT for the user and take a note of it.
-Remember to change the `YOUR_APP_ID` value in the command:
+Remember to change the `YOUR_APP_ID` value in the command.
+Also, if you used a username other than 'jamie' you will need to specify that in the following command:

 ```bash
 $ USER_JWT="$(nexmo jwt:generate ./private.key sub=jamie exp=$(($(date +%s)+86400)) acl='{"paths":{"/v1/users/**":{},"/v1/conversations/**":{},"/v1/sessions/**":{},"/v1/devices/**":{},"/v1/image/**":{},"/v3/media/**":{},"/v1/applications/**":{},"/v1/push/**":{},"/v1/knocking/**":{}}}' application_id=YOUR_APP_ID)"
 ```

-*Note: The above command saves the generated JWT to a `USER_JWT` constant.
-It also sets the expiry of the JWT to one day from now.*
+> **Note:** The above command saves the generated JWT to a `USER_JWT` constant.
+It also sets the expiry of the JWT to one day from now.

 You can see the JWT for the user by running the following: